Viewing the Event Details page

 Transferred | |

-Downloaded | This is the total bytes of data that were sent from the destination to the CylanceGATEWAY agent.
-Abnormal download volumes can be a sign of exfiltration attempts or malicious software installed on the device. |
+Downloaded | This is the total bytes of data that were sent from the destination to the CylanceGATEWAY agent. |

-Uploaded | This is the total bytes of data that were sent from the server destination to the CylanceGATEWAY agent.
-Abnormal upload volumes can be a sign of exfiltration attempts or malicious software installed on the device. |
+Uploaded | This is the total bytes of data that were sent from the server destination to the CylanceGATEWAY agent. |

 TLS | |